Extended Validation (EV) Guide

 - The organization's registered address (or the address of the company's registered agent).

 - A non-government data source (such as Dun & Bradstreet) must include the organization's place of business address (as identified in the order.)
-Extended Validation SSL Authentication Requirements Symantec, Inc. 5
+Extended Validation SSL Authentication Requirements DigiCert, Inc. 5

-- If the organization has been registered for less than 3 years, Symantec must verify operational existence through one of the following means:
+- If the organization has been registered for less than 2 years, DigiCert must verify operational existence through one of the following means:

 - Through a non-government data source (such as Dun & Bradstreet)- or -